 Every winter, over 200 teenagers and college students interview for 130 summer positions.
 Hiring is a competitive process, and only the best applicants are selected.
 “The interview is crucial for us,” says Sperling.
 “We’re hiring people who are the best role models for our kids, so we want staff who are confident, happy, and warm.
 If someone can’t convey that in an interview, we won’t hire them.”
+So how will a teen know how to prepare for their first job interview?
 Your Teen asked Sperling to share some first job interview tips for parents to give their teens to help them secure a job.

 Before the Interview: